MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/06/devtools-126.md

 ---
 title: What's New in DevTools (Microsoft Edge 126)
-description: "DevTools displays browser extension icons instead of a blank square.
-Font for DevTools UI in Chinese has changed back to the accustomed font.
+description: "Icons for browser extensions are displayed instead of blank squares.
+The DevTools UI in Chinese has changed back to the original font.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual